WELCOME TO SCOTLAND.

 This is a 1 minute walk from the Event Village in Ormidale Park.

-The start will be:
+The start time will be:

-• Day 1 : 0830
+Day 1 : 0830

-• Day 2: 0700
+Day 2: 0700

 Due to the very close proximity of the race start to the Event Village, all water facilities will remain in Event Village and so there will be NO water for filling bottles at the start line.
-There are 2 public toilets are the start line.
+There are 2 public toilets at the start line.

-THE FINISH LINE
+FINISH LINE

 The finish line for both days is in the Event Village at Ormidale Park.